Share, Collaborate, Benchmark: Advancing Travel Demand Research through rigorous open-source collaboration: Discussion and Conclusion

-Moreover, research on short-term demand prediction has grown exponentially in the last few years, making selecting state-of-the-art models more difficult for researchers and practitioners.
-Thus, the benchmarking process samples a few models with no certainty that these implementations produce state-of-the-art performance.
-This research selected five common methodologies and modeling strategies to compare and critique state-of-the-art models, but a collective effort as a research community is necessary to build a common platform to share and benchmark implementations.
 This research demonstrates that some implementations have similar performance, and other factors, such as running time, might be more relevant to determining a model strategy and implementation.
-A common benchmarking infrastructure also allows researchers to identify shortcomings in a model implementation and propose new strategies to solve them.
-For instance, these results reveal that predictions during holidays are significantly worse, even if exogenous variables are added to account for these effects.
-Additionally, when stations are closed, models still predict a nonzero demand.
+A common benchmarking infrastructure allows researchers to readily identify shortcomings in model implementations for a given task and propose new strategies to solve them.
+For instance, these results demonstrate a significant decline in the models' predictive accuracy during holidays, even when commonly used exogenous variables are added to account for these effects.
 Therefore, a standard and systematic benchmark process could expand faster and more reliable short-term ridership prediction.

-This research is an initial step in exploring online-training strategies in highly dynamic and stable conditions.
-Additionally, we created an open-source codebase to benchmark models systematically and reliably.
-The aim is prompt future researchers to contribute to solving the short-term ridership prediction problem collectively.
-Future research can focus on model implementations or strategies that improve the average time to learn new patterns and improve predictions in highly dynamic conditions.
-In addition, more research is needed to account for station closures and their effects on the surrounding stations.
-The current implementations assume all stations are open, and nonzero values are predicted even when a station is closed (Appendix - Figure 8).
-The open-source codebase to replicate the results of this research is available at
+Academic publications on short-term demand prediction have grown exponentially in the last few years, making selecting state-of-the-art models nearly impossible for researchers and practitioners.
+The benchmarking process in this research samples only a few models with no certainty that these implementations produce state-of-the-art performance.
+The establishment of a common benchmarking platform would have rendered the process of determining the most adaptable models to dynamic conditions more efficient, thus facilitating timely decision-making by policymakers.
+Focusing on improving model adaptability, as measured by the time taken to learn new patterns, would have provided the research community with greater focus and reliability, consequently increasing its capability to identify relevant contributions and shape decision-making.
+Instead, the publication process for this research extended over years, and due to the scarcity of ready-to-use model implementations, the fundamental question remains unanswered.